 UNESCO Laura W. Bush Traveling Fellowship

-For projects conducted in the Summer: Tuesday, February 28, 2017
+For projects conducted in the Summer: Wednesday, February 28, 2018

-For projects conducted Winter/Spring: Friday, September 30, 2016
+For projects conducted in Winter/Spring: Sunday, September 30, 2018

 Following the travel, the recipient agrees to submit a report describing experiences and analyzing objectives achieved; share his/her experiences with others; and be available to make a presentation at the Annual Meeting of the U.S. National Commission for UNESCO.

 The fellowship is intended for American college/university students who express an interest in international collaboration but as of yet had not been afforded many opportunities to travel abroad.

-Must be a U.S. Citizen eligible for foreign travel
+- Must be a U.S. Citizen eligible for foreign travel

-Must be at least 18 years old and not older than 25 at the time of application
+- Must be at least 18 years old and not older than 25 at the time of application

 - Must be currently enrolled in an accredited U.S. college or university in the United States